Step 4. Specify Object Storage Settings

 Veeam Backup & Replication supports specific storage classes.
 For more information, see Considerations and Limitations.

-- Select the Limit object storage consumption to check box to define a soft limit that can be exceeded temporarily for your object storage consumption.
+- Select the Limit object storage consumption to check box to define a soft limit for your object storage consumption.
+If this limit is exceeded during a job run, Veeam Backup & Replication will complete the job.
+However, a new job will not be able to start unless you remove the extra data that exceeds the limit or change the soft limit settings.
 Provide the value in TB or PB.

 - Select the Make recent backups immutable for check box to prohibit deletion of blocks of data from object storage.
 Specify the immutability period.
 For more information, see Immutability.